Gunfire at Kabul airport kills 1; Taliban mass near Panjshir

 As the airlift continues, the U.S. government has activated the Civil Reserve Air Fleet program, requesting 18 aircraft from U.S. carriers to assist in transporting Afghan refugees after they are evacuated to other countries.
 The voluntary program, born in the wake of the Berlin airlift, adds to the military’s capabilities during crises.

-Already early Monday, a Delta Air Lines flight part of those evacuations landed in Dubai and later took off for Al-Udeid Air Base in Qatar, where evacuees already crowd hangars there.
+Early Monday, a Delta Air Lines flight landed in Dubai and later took off for Al-Udeid Air Base in Qatar, where evacuees are crowded into hangars.
 A steady stream of military transport planes continue to fly people out of Kabul to airfields across the Mideast.

-There also have been concerns about a potential attack on the Kabul airport by a local Islamic State affiliate, whether through suicide bombers targeting the gathered crowds there or using portable surface-to-air missiles to bring down aircraft.
-U.S. military planes have been executing corkscrew landings, and other aircraft have fired flares upon takeoff, measures used to, prevent missile attacks.
+There also have been concerns that a local Islamic State affiliate might target the crowds outside the airport with suicide bombers or fire missiles at U.S. aircraft.
+Military planes have been executing corkscrew landings, and other aircraft have fired flares upon takeoff, measures used to prevent missile attacks.

-Meanwhile in Baghlan province, some 120 kilometers (75 miles) north of Kabul, fighters calling themselves the “People’s Uprising” claimed to have seized three districts in the Andarab Valley, nestled the Hindu Kush.
-Others have gathered in Panjshir province, the only of Afghanistan’s 34 provinces not to fall to the Taliban.
+Elsewhere in Afghanistan, the Taliban have faced limited armed resistance from fighters in Baghlan province, some120 kilometers (75 miles) north of Kabul.
+The fighters claimed to have seized three districts in the Andarab Valley on Sunday, but the Taliban said Monday that they had cleared them out overnight.

-Taliban spokesman Zabihullah Mujahid said the insurgents’ forces had begun surrounding Panjshir province.
-Amurllah Saleh, Afghanistan’s vice president under the country’s absent President Ashraf Ghani, wrote on Twitter that Taliban fighters have massed near the province after facing ambushes.
+Taliban spokesman Zabihullah Mujahid said the group’s forces have surrounded nearby Panjshir, the only one of Afghanistan’s 34 provinces yet to fall to the militants.

-Mujahid said the Taliban planned to open negotiations with those in Panjshir.
+In interviews with Arab media outlets over the weekend, Massoud said his fighters would resist any attempt to take the province by force but were open to dialogue with the Taliban.

-“So far there has been no fight,” he said.
-“We prefer to find a peaceful solution for Panjshir.”
+Mujahid, the Taliban spokesman, said there had been no fighting in Panjshir yet and that his group is seeking a “peaceful solution” to the standoff.

 Faiez reported from Istanbul and Gambrell from Dubai, United Arab Emirates.
-Associated Press writer Geir Moulson in Berlin contributed to this report.
+Associated Press writers Geir Moulson in Berlin and Joseph Krauss in Jerusalem contributed to this report.

 Afghanistan coverage: https://apnews.com/hub/afghanistan